hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/139_the_future_of_india.md

 form, not to degrade the higher castes, not to crush out the Brahmin.
-The Brahminhood is the ideal of humanity in India, as wonderfully put forward by Shankaracharya at the beginning of his commentary on the Gitâ, where he speaks about the reason for Krishna's coming as a preacher for the preservation of Brahminhood, of Brahminness.
+The Brahminhood is the ideal of humanity in India, as wonderfully put forward by Shankaracharya at the beginning of his commentary on the Gitā, where he speaks about the reason for Krishna's coming as a preacher for the preservation of Brahminhood, of Brahminness.
 That was the great end.
 This Brahmin, the man of God, he who has known Brahman, the ideal man, the perfect man, must remain; he must not go.
 And with